ErikRingen/SCI_2025/README.md

 ## Graded components

-If you are taking this course for ECTS credits, there are two graded components: (1) weekly exercises to assess your understanding of the materials, worth 75% of your grade and (2) class participation where you will be asked to give a brief (1-2 minute) summary/reflection of the the weeks' materials and pose a question or two for the class to discuss, worth 25% of your grade.
+If you are taking this course for ECTS credits, there are two graded components: (1) weekly homework exercises to assess your understanding of the materials, worth 75% of your grade and (2) class participation where you will be asked to give a brief (1-2 minute) summary/reflection of the the weeks' materials and pose a question or two for the class to discuss, worth 25% of your grade.
 The latter will be done pseudo-randomly, such that *you will not know in advance whether it is one of your weeks to summarise*.